How We Help Educators and Job Coaches

-DO is a growing online community of career exploration videos that features employers.
-We feature Maine employers in a combination of videos that feature a company profile video and individual job profiles.
+DO is a growing online community of career exploration videos.
+We showcase Maine employers in a combination of videos including a company profile and individual job profiles.
 Most of the jobs featured are in high demand around the state.
-One job may be featured at a business in a town far away from you, but don’t worry!
-The jobs we pick can be found all around Maine and by many different employers!
-We also have started to feature employment, vocational and educational/training programs & agencies.
+Certain jobs may be featured at a business in a town far away from you, however they represent jobs can be found all around Maine and by many different employers!
+We also feature employment, vocational and educational/training programs & agencies.

 - Explain what the employer/program does

 - Explain what knowledge, skills & behaviors are needed to be successful in Maine’s job market

 - Tell short inspirational stories that explain why employees like their jobs or students like their educational program

 - Showcase the culture, benefits, and career opportunities available